Search Howie's website and previous campaign archives here:

 Is Socialism Breaking Out?

 A shorter version of this commentary appeared as "Give Me Real Socialism" in The Indypendent, August 2018.
+A short interview followed by a reading of the commentary is here.

 By Howie Hawkins